intarchboard/program-rfced-future/draft-saintandre-rfced-model.md

 agenda, and MUST be documented in the minutes with as much detail as the confidentiality requirements permit.

-NOTE: Parts of this section address [ISSUE #9](https://github.com/intarchboard/program-rfced-future/issues/9)
+NOTE: Parts of this section address [ISSUE #9](https://github.com/intarchboard/program-rfced-future/issues/9), [ISSUE #38](https://github.com/intarchboard/program-rfced-future/issues/38), [ISSUE #50](https://github.com/intarchboard/program-rfced-future/issues/50), and [ISSUE #53](https://github.com/intarchboard/program-rfced-future/issues/53).

 ## Process